Toshi's Table

 The flavors and textures in the smoothie bowl are perfect!
 The frozen strawberries are cool and refreshing, while the banana and greek yogurt add a touch of creamy sweetness.

-This pink smoothie bowl is easy to adjust to your liking as you can add extra toppings and flavors to suit your taste buds.
-I recommend making this for a quick breakfast or a late afternoon pick-me up.
+This pink smoothie bowl is easy to adjust to your liking as you can add extra toppings (like this homemade maple pecan granola) and flavors to suit your taste buds.
+I recommend making this for a quick and easy breakfast or a late afternoon pick-me up.
 It pairs well with vegan banana oat muffins or apple oat muffins!

 Jump to: